DataDog/integrations-extras/neo4j/README.md

 ## Overview

 This check monitors [neo4j][1] through the Datadog Agent.
-Please verify the metrics and checks that are submitted through this agent.
+Metrics and checks that are submitted through this agent.
 Since Neo4j 4.0 and onward supports multiple databases, some metrics and checks are no longer published.

 ## Setup